yuhengy/coredesign/documents/developLog.md

 + When this assign statement is in a `else` statement (instead of `if` or `elif`), I skip it.
 Otherwise, keep a dummy one.
 This priciple is from this observation:
 + If skip this assign statement is in a `else` statement, the `else` statement itself can also be skip.
 However, If skip this assign statement is in a `if` or `elif` statement, we need left a empty `if` or `elif` statement.

+## Oct29, 2020 commit-
+This commit adds latency to data read and write, excluding inst read.
+The memory will provide request ready and response valid.
+We will list restriction on this protocol and our limitation on testfile.

+### Protocol restriction
+To simpify the design on memory control (or bridge), we ask the CPU to following these restrictions:
++ Once CPUenable is high nothing should change until MEMORYready is high.
+Then, memory control will feel free to buff input even it has not up the req ready.
+In fact, even these do not hold, the memory control may still work, but with these restrictionis, it can be easier to think how to design memory controler.
+And it is easy for CPU to hold these restricrtioins.

+Similarly, to simpify the design on CPU, we ask the memory controller to following these restrictions:
++ Req ready will only go high when the previous resp valid is high in this cycle.
+CPU execute stage will treat Req ready as a fact that memory stage is ready in, in order to avoid logic `MEM-CPU-MEM`.

+### Our limited test cases
+Our memory controler (implemeted in cpp) is a simple one, thus it only cover following cases:
++ The req ready goes up at the same cycle resp valid goes up.
+This can be dangerous, and needed to be tested in the future.